MBA Degree Program

 MBA students may select one of the following concentrations for their MBA studies:

-Students complete the 8 courses in the core and select one of the three concentrations.
+Students complete the 8 courses in the core and select one of the seven concentrations.
 Students who have completed an undergraduate program in a business-related area may waive the courses in Managerial Accounting, Managerial Economics and Managerial Finance.

 MBA DEGREE COURSES